-Even if you impact something at 5 MPH, you can potentially develop whiplash.
+Even if you impact something at 5 MPH, you can whiplash.
 Worse, without treatment, whiplash has the potential to cause permanent damage.
 We want to help you avoid this.
 To do that, you need to know how whiplash occurs, and how to address whiplash symptoms should they develop:

 The Basics: Whiplash Symptoms & Causes

 Whiplash - also called neck sprain or neck strain - is an injury to the neck characterized by particular symptoms; the way the injury is caused; and the damage involved with the diagnosis.

 The Cause - Whiplash a forceful, rapid, and even violent back-and-forth “whipping” movement of the neck.
 The “whip” movement can happen in any direction – back-forward, forward-back, side-side, or anything in between.
 It most often occurs following a rear-end auto accident, but the injury can also result from a sports accident, physical abuse, or other trauma.

 The Symptoms - The most common symptoms of a whiplash injury are pain or stiffness in the neck and shoulder, loss of motion in the neck, recurring headaches, tingling or numbness in the arms and fingers, irritability, back pain, fatigue, and dizziness.
 While these symptoms may develop within 24 hours of your accident, they may also develop long after the accident.